unisolutions/silverstripe-cyrillic-transliterator/README.md

-Cyrillic transliteration in url segment for Silverstripe
+Cyrillic transliteration in url segment for SilverStripe
 =======================

 Cyrillic transliteration in url segment for SilverStripe.